kevinjohnkiely/book-wormz/README.md

 <img src="https://github.com/kevinjohnkiely/book-wormz/blob/main/wireframesScreenshots/sheet.jpg">

+## Coding and Architecture Approach

+For this application, I undertook a procedural approach to building the architecture.
+All functionality is broken down into functions, with the necessary variables and/or lists of data being passed from function to function.
+In some cases, some functionality was outsourced into utility functions, a list of which can be seen at the bottom half of the Python file.
+Where possible, some repeating code was also outsourced into separate smaller functions, to best adhere to the DRY principles of software engineering (Don't Repeat Yourself)

 ## Application User Journeys

 The following are a list of the user journeys that can be taken through the application: